Canon spies opportunity in surveillance as camera growth cools

 But this year their reliable high-end camera business has turned unexpectedly sour, with analysts reversing a double-digit growth forecast to a double-digit decline.

-Worldwide shipments of Canon's interchangeable-lens cameras fell 6.7 percent in the first six months of this year, a sharper decline than the industry average of 5 percent, according to International Data Corp (IDC).
+Worldwide shipments of Canon's interchangeable-lens cameras fell 6.7 percent in the first six months of this year, a sharper decline than the industry average of 5 percent, according to data from the Camera and Imaging Products Association of Japan.

-"It appears over the past nine months the interchangeable market has entered a new phase of maturity," said Chris Chute, research director of digital imaging at IDC, which last week reversed its forecast for the market of an 11.9 percent increase to an 11.3 percent drop.
+"It appears over the past nine months the interchangeable market has entered a new phase of maturity," said Chris Chute, research director of digital imaging at International Data Corp, which last week reversed its forecast for the market of an 11.9 percent increase to an 11.3 percent drop.

 "A strategy that camera companies have to take is to diversify away from one of their traditional reliably profitable markets," Chute said.
 "If anything, I see Canon being one of the leaders moving away from the consumer sector."